Ageing Strategy overview

-The Liveable Communities Grants Program offers $4 million in funding over four years for projects that improve the lives of older people living in NSW.
+The Liveable Communities Grants Program offers $4 million in funding for projects that improve the lives of older people living in NSW.

 The NSW Government created the Liveable Communities Grants Program to capture the energy of Australian innovators and focus it on defining what it will mean to age well in the 21st century.